-Katherine’s clinical experience has focused on plastic and Orthopaedic surgery patients with hand and upper limb injuries, burns, and Rheumatological conditions.
-She has lectured and published widely, established two hand therapy units, worked as a research therapist and is currently performing doctoral research in the area of task specific dystonia affecting musicians.
+Her clinical experience has focused on plastic and orthopaedic surgery patients with hand and upper limb injuries, burns, and rheumatological conditions.
+She has lectured and published widely and is currently performing doctoral research in the area of task specific dystonia affecting musicians.

 Katherine’s main areas of interest are hypermobility, musicians’ injuries and task specific dystonia.
 As a trained flautist herself, Katherine has gained valuable insight into the life and pressures facing musicians.
 Katherine enjoys combining her love of music with her clinical knowledge of the hand and upper limb and has earned a strong reputation as a leading specialist in performing arts medicine.

-Katherine’s research, primarily in the area of performing arts medicine, has been published widely; she has written and co-authored articles for peer-reviewed journals including Hand Therapy, Journal of Hand Therapy, Brain, Neurology, Journal of Neurology, Neurosurgery and Psychiatry and The Journal of Neuroscience.
-She also co-authored the chapter ‘Assessment and Treatment for the Upper Extremity in Instrumental Musicians’ in the 2011 edition of ‘Rehabilitation of Hand and Upper Extremity.’
+Katherine has written and co-authored articles for peer-reviewed journals including: Hand Therapy, Journal of Hand Therapy, Brain, Neurology, Journal of Neurology, Neurosurgery and Psychiatry and The Journal of Neuroscience.
+She has recently completed a chapter on ‘Assessment and Treatment for the Upper Extremity in Instrumental Musicians’ for the 7th edition of ‘Rehabilitation of Hand and Upper Extremity.’